 Whether scoliosis causes pain or not depends on a variety of factors, the main one being age.
 In children and adolescents who have mild scoliosis, their bodies are constantly changing and growing.
 During teenage growth spurts, especially, the spine grows upward and reduces the amount of compression on the vertebrae and spinal cord.
 As a result, most do not experience pain unless an abnormal curvature is severe.

 However, though it is rare, some children and adolescents do experience pain, usually in the form of headaches, muscle pains, or pain in the back, neck, shoulders, or hips.

-Cases in adults are much different, and usually present with at least some pain.
-Because of the progressive nature of the condition, adults with scoliosis will usually experience pain that gets worse as they get older.
-This is usually a result of compression, as an adult’s spine has finished growing and there is no more upward growth to relieve the pressure caused by the abnormal curve.
+Cases in adults are much different and usually present some pain.
+Because of the progressive nature of the condition, adults with scoliosis will usually experience pain that increases with time.
+This is usually a result of compression, as an adult’s spine has finished growing.
+And, now there is no more upward growth to relieve the pressure caused by the abnormal curve.

 Like some children, adults with scoliosis may experience muscle pain, headaches, and pain in the back, neck, shoulders, and hips.
 And due to the pressure on nerves and other tissues, they may also experience symptoms such as numbness, tingling, and discomfort in their arms, legs, and buttocks.